mateochr/Linux-shell-clone/README.md

-# Linux-shell-like
+# Linux-shell-clone
-A very simple Linux shell-like program that executes basic commands such as:
+A very simple Linux shell clone program that executes basic commands such as:

 * ls
 * ls -l